Applying for an SBA Loan

 Here are some tips for you during the underwriting process.

 Give the underwriter the best times and number to call you.
 Be proactive to clarify issues or questions.
 When it comes to information, remember, more is always better.
 Ask about the closing requirements and time frames, and be ready to pay initial fees or deposits.
-Then sign and return your commitment letter as soon as possible.
+Then sign and return your commitment letter.

 If your application is not approved, we'd encourage you to work with your banker to consider alternative solutions.